Skip to content

 corral exec replaces the current process rather than wrapping it.
 This means there's no overhead — signals, exit codes, and stdio work exactly as if you ran the command directly.

-Shell Shims
+Shell Shims PRO

 sh